 - Get a reusable water bottle and avoid getting drinks in plastic bottles.

-- Pick foods that are in glass, aluminum, or (recycled) paper.
+- Pick foods in glass, aluminum, or (recycled) paper.
 Reuse, upcycle, and recycle the containers.

-- Get a bamboo toothbrush and plastic-free toothpaste or tooth tablets for brushing your teeth.
+- Get a bamboo toothbrush, plastic-free toothpaste, or tooth tablets for brushing your teeth.

 - Plastic-free personal essentials, like skincare, deodorant, etc.